technofocus-pte/endpointmgmtwthIntuneprv/instructions/labs/lab1/Lab 1 - Managing Identities in Microsoft Entra ID1.1.md

 **Scenario**

 You need to create user accounts in Microsoft Entra ID for some new employees that will start next week.
-New users are listed in the following table:

-[TABLE]

 **Note**: For location use either your local region or United States.